PlayPenn: History

-Paul Meshejian, an actor and director, created PlayPenn in 2004 after working at the Playwrights' Center in Minneapolis.
+Paul Meshejian, an actor and director, created PlayPenn in 2005 after working at the Playwrights' Center in Minneapolis.
 Michele Volansky has been his artistic partner since the beginning as associate artist and dramaturg.
 Meshejian said he wanted to create an encouraging space for writers, he told Jessica Foley of American Theatre (magazine) in 2015.
 "We'll feed you, provide lodging, so you ... can just write your play."

 While PlayPenn's main goal is to nurture new plays, not necessarily to lead them to productions, PlayPenn scripts have become full productions at many Philadelphia theaters, as well as at other theaters around the country.

 In 2014, PlayPenn began entering into partnerships with theater companies to help guide plays through the last phases of development before a formal production.
 The organization began by pairing with the Playwrights Theatre of New Jersey to shepherd the play The House That Jack Built by Suzanne Bradbeer.

 In 2018, PlayPenn artistic director Paul Meshejian was honored with the Lifetime Achievement Award at the Barrymore Awards for Excellence in Theatre.

 In 2019, supported by a meaningful gift from Leonard Haas and the Wyncote Foundation, PlayPenn established the Haas Fellows Program, honoring each of its six Conference playwrights with the title "Haas Fellow" into the unforeseeable future.

-In 2020/2021, the Me Too and Black Lives Matter movements created a sense of urgency for the PlayPenn board to begin the process-oriented work of refreshing PlayPenn's values.
-The group was composed of artists, academics, and professionals from varied disciplines and represented multiple perspectives and viewpoints including Black, Indigenous, People of Color, LGBTQ+ people, and artists who have children.
-These values guide PlayPenn’s artistic and administrative choices.

-In December, 2021, PlayPenn welcomed new leadership.
-Che’Rae Adams was brought in as the new Artistic Director, as well as two Associate Artistic Directors, Susan Dalian and Santiago Iacinti.
-All three leaders are new play development proficients from historically marginalized communities.
-The new leadership committed to maintaining PlayPenn as a new play development hub in Philadelphia that supports playwrights from communities who have been historically marginalized.

-In 2023, PlayPenn introduced a new professional development initiative called The Playwrights Cohort at PlayPenn, which serves twenty nine playwrights from Philadelphia.
-The members of the Cohort meet once a month and are introduced to professionals who can advise them on the business aspects of being a writer.
-With the addition of the Cohort, along with the partnership with The Foundry, Foundry Graduate Readings and three Independent Workshops, PlayPenn serves more writers annually than ever before.

-PlayPenn playwrights and plays have received several awards, publications and other theatre recognition, including: